 And that can get a bit awkward.
 Not to say, put your sales with them at risk.

 So, we worked with him, on what the conversation would be if the retailer asked “Why are you competing with us?”.
 We made sure pricing wasn’t going to be an issue (we sold at the recommended retail price).
-Believe us, you don’t want to compete against your own retailers on price.
+You clearly don’t want to compete against your own retailers on price.

 And we also made sure, the online store benefit and positioning made it a different proposition from what the retailers could offer.

 We prepared an objection handler for the trade teams.
 It showed our store would grow the overall category by bringing in new customers.
 Without taking away the retailer’s business.

 “Our company isn't a retailer”

 Because we were the first in the business to start building an online store, we suddenly had a lot of regional and global teams taking an interest.
 Our regional IT team offered to help.
 They wanted to be involved, so they could build their own e-Commerce systems skills and roll them out to other markets.

 Which was helpful.
 However, when we took the global IT team (to whom the regional team had a reporting line), they couldn’t see the value at all.
 To them, the business was an FMCG manufacturer.
 One of them openly said to us “But our company isn’t a retailer, why would we do this?”.
 There was no e-Commerce culture in place to build on.

-Now, obviously, to even start the project, we had put together a business case and business model which outlined the strategic and commercial benefits of the project.
+Now, obviously, to even start the project, we had to put together a business case and business model which outlined the strategic and commercial benefits of the project.

 “I don’t really see the point of doing this”